e-schuh/LoCoBench/README.md

 Why this step?
 - It ensures the same document indices are used across runs and models.
-- You can constrain segment lengths in the source language and enforce similarity to target-language segment lengths.
+- You can constrain segment lengths in the base ("source") language and enforce similarity (e.g., length ratios) to non-base ("target") language segment lengths.
 - The script adjusts `sample_size` up to a multiple of `concat_size!` to balance permutations.

 Command: